 The essence of a Safari game drive

-Ranthambore boasts a wide range of habitats, including dense and deciduous forest, opaque jade waters and tawny, open plains peppered with bare trees.
-The scattered battlements and spillovers of the Ranthambore Fort are a sight to behold and are often frequented by predators such as the regal leopard, striped hyena, wily jackal and Indian fox.
+Ranthambhore boasts a wide range of habitats such as dense and deciduous forest, opaque jade waters and tawny, open plains peppered with bare trees.
+The scattered battlements and spill overs of the Ranthambhore Fort are a sight to behold and are often frequented by predators such as the regal leopard, striped hyena, wily jackal and Indian fox.